 In the most painful and tender moments, this great writer questions everything: “I’m not a writer.
 I’ve been fooling myself and other people.”
 Steinbeck won the Nobel Prize for Literature in 1962, the same year he set out across America to regain acquaintance with his precious country.

 In the end Steinbeck completes The Grapes of Wrath by finding strength in his belief that what he writes – this philosophy of brotherhood and unity put down in narrative – is fundamentally necessary:

 I am fresh again and that is good.
 My brain is clear for details.
 I can almost finish in one piece I should think.
 I want to.
 I shouldn’t be thinking about getting done.
 Should be thinking only of the story and, by God, I will.
 I can’t let future interfere with the hardest, most complete work of my life.

 Read more on self-doubt and the honest vulnerability of the creative in Stephen Fry’s autobiographic chronicle of an often self-hating man.
-For more on the reinforcing effect of discipline and creative energy read Twyla Tharp’s wise and invigorating The Creative Habit.
+I also recommend Rollo May’s timeless The Courage to Create a psychological study of the debilitating aspects of fear.

 When Steinbeck wrote his longest and last great novel, East of Eden he approached it anew.
 Rather the ricochet of thoughts in a journal addressed to himself, he wrote daily letters to his friend and editor.
 This new writing habit lifted him from the torpor and loneliness.